If you are hoping for change as New Zealand heads for the polling booths, be careful. You are going to get it – whoever wins

 The Clark-led coalition has emptied the till.

 Labour’s prudent accumulation of surpluses over one of the most prolonged periods of steady growth in our economy was abandoned to promote Helen Clark’s prospects for a fourth term.
-The State coffers were empty before the global credit-lock and share market meltdown rolled out of the United States and across Europe and Asia.
+The State coffers were empty before the global credit-lock and share market meltdown rolled out of the

 This week, the Treasury produced a red ink update on the state of Government finances for the first quarter of the current Budget year.